Total TimePrep/Total Time: 30 min.

 - 1/4 cup cornmeal

 - 1/2 teaspoon salt

 - 1 pound catfish fillets, cut into 2-1/2-inch strips

 - 4 kaiser rolls, split

-- In a large nonstick skillet, heat oil over medium heat.
-Cook catfish for 4-5 minutes on each side or until fish flakes easily with a fork and coating is golden brown.
+- In a large nonstick skillet, cook catfish over medium heat in oil for 4-5 minutes on each side or until fish flakes easily with a fork and coating is golden brown.
 Spoon coleslaw onto rolls; top with catfish.
-Yield: 4 servings.

 Nutrition Facts4 ounce-weight: 364 calories, 8g fat (1g saturated fat), 53mg cholesterol, 1001mg sodium, 44g carbohydrate (0 sugars, 4g fiber), 28g protein.

 Jan 25, 2017